Last Updated on September 18, 2022

-A patent bet is a form of bet which combines 7 different bets involving 3 selections across 3 different events.
-By placing a patent bet, a bettor is in effect making three single bets, three double bets and one treble bet.
+A patent bet is a form of bet which combines seven different bets involving three selections across three different events.
+By placing a patent bet at a top bookmaker, a bettor is in effect making three single bets, three double bets and one treble bet.
 The appeal of a patent bet lies in the fact that if just one of the choices is successful the bet will deliver a pay out, whereas if all parts of the bet come off, the profit from a fairly small stake can be substantial.

 The best way to explain the working of a patent bet is to give an example: